bueche/ros2_bridge_for_feetech_servos/README.md

 It takes a different approach that is perhaps a little less tempermental with the underlying hardware as it is 100% python based.
 This means it will give up a little on latency but should be quite sufficient for most applications (e.g., https://github.com/bueche/ros2_robot_arm).

+This will be more thoroughly tested in the next few weeks.
+Log any issues you find.

 ## Features
 TBD